h5bp/Front-end-Developer-Interview-Questions/src/questions/javascript-questions.md

 * How can you share code between files?
 * Why you might want to create static class members?
 * What is the difference between `while` and `do-while` loops in JavaScript?
+* What is NaN?
+What is its type?
+How can you reliably test if a value is equal to NaN?
+* What is the significance and what are the benefits of including 'use strict' at the beginning of a JavaScript source file?

 ## Coding questions
 * Make this work: